BaileyVu/QuantOS/docs/008_IMPLEMENTATION_GUIDE.md

 # QuantOS Core — 008_IMPLEMENTATION_GUIDE.md

 Version: 1.0.0-V1
-Status: Replacement baseline
+Status: Final MVP implementation guide
 Last Updated: 2026-08-19

+## 1. Purpose

+Build the first working QuantOS MVP as quickly as possible.

+The priority is:

+> Get QuantOS running end-to-end first, then improve it safely.

+Do not build the ultimate quant platform before the first complete system works.

-## 1. Implementation Rule
+## 2. Implementation Rule

-Build the smallest system that satisfies documents 000–007.
+Implement only what is required by documents `000–007`.

-Do not add features, modules, services, providers, strategies, or infrastructure because they appear useful.
+Do not introduce new production modules, exchanges, strategies, models, services, APIs, cloud infrastructure, distributed infrastructure, or speculative abstractions.

-If implementation appears to require a new product capability, stop and update the specification first.
+If a problem appears to require a new product capability, stop and resolve it against the specifications before adding it.

-## 2. Repository Shape
+## 3. Repository Structure

-Use a single Python application organized by Clean Architecture boundaries.
+Use one Python application with clear internal boundaries:

-Conceptually:

 ```text
 src/